NBA Live 10

 NBA Live 10 is the 2009 installment in the NBA Live series, developed by EA Canada and published by Electronic Arts.
 Dwight Howard of the Orlando Magic is the cover athlete.
 It was released in 2009 for PlayStation 3, Xbox 360, PSP, and iOS (the latter under the title NBA Live by EA Sports).
 NBA Live 10 was to be followed by NBA Elite 11 which was cancelled in late 2010.
 The NBA Live series was discontinued for four years until NBA Live 14 in 2013, and was the last installment available for the PlayStation 3, Xbox 360 and PSP.

 Features

 A new training facility called "The Hanger" was included as well.
 There were many improvements to the details of the players including their tattoos, hair, shoes, uniforms, signature shots, and moves.
 Also, "Dynamic DNA," introduced in NBA Live 09, was improved.
 NBA Live 10 also contained 31 authentic, fully licensed FIBA teams.
 This was the first year that pre-game rituals were in an NBA Live game.

 Due to NBA Elite 11 being canceled, EA released free DLC for NBA Live 10, including free roster updates for the 2010–11 NBA season and free daily Dynamic DNA updates, for the entire 2010–11 NBA season.

-Demo

-EA Sports announced on September 11, 2009, that a playable demo of NBA Live 10 was available for download on Xbox Live Marketplace for all Xbox LIVE Gold subscribers.
-In the beginning of the demo, the player will see several NBA stars that can be playable only in "The Hangar," with the exception of Dwight Howard and Kobe Bryant.
-As they are playing, LeBron James enters while the other players give him a warm welcome, especially Dwight Howard, with a friendly hug.
-The playable players in The Hangar are Dwight Howard, Kobe Bryant, Dwyane Wade, LeBron James, Chris Paul, Carmelo Anthony, Amar'e Stoudemire, and Brandon Roy.
-In the game menus, you can either play a quick game, view credits, or leave the demo.
-When playing the quick game, the player's choices are limited.
-The user can either play as the Orlando Magic (away team) or the Los Angeles Lakers (home team).
-The atmosphere is set to "NBA Finals" and cannot be changed, to show the new feature of crowd atmosphere.
-The difficulty can be changed, but the game is restricted to four-minute quarters, and the user cannot play past the first half.
-All the in-game features are available, and to show another feature, demo features a throwback jersey available for both teams.
-For the Magic, an away jersey worn from 1994 to '95, and for the Lakers, a home jersey worn from 1961 to '62.
-The demo was made available to Xbox LIVE Silver members and on the PlayStation Network.